 3. It’s super user friendly

 Its main competitors – Google Adwords and Facebook Business – have developed entire e-learning websites and globally recognised accreditations in order to help marketers learn how to use the platforms competently.
-Amazon Advertising is inclusive and beginner-friendly, a decision made in order to support small businesses and independent sellers.
+It is inclusive and beginner-friendly, a decision made in order to support small businesses and independent sellers.

 Once you get the basics right, there are more sophisticated options to dive into but if you’re just starting out on your PPC journey, Amazon ads are a perfect place to start.